Bira/octopus-carnival/_drafts/lphr-scene-13.md

 giant spiders responsible for his death scuttle from under the furniture and move to attack them.

-    [GM] The original call these Scarlet Spiders.
-Mechanically, they're Big Spiders from DF Monsters p.32.
-They're actualy quite a bit more dangerous than the originals, but I feel this might be a better challenge for our DF delvers.
+(**GM**: The book calls these Scarlet Spiders.
+Here, they're Big Spiders from DF Monsters p.32.
+They're actualy quite a bit more dangerous than the originals, but I feel this might be a better challenge for our DF delvers.)

 The spiders are quite large, and reddish in color.
 Starving, they charge the party right away, attempting to bite them, though the PCs largely fend off this initial clumsy assault.
-Jade kills a spider with her sword, while Arcturus squeezes another to death, but the creature prove too agile for the rest of the party to hit just yet.
+Jade kills a spider with her sword, while Arcturus squeezes another to death, but the creatures prove too agile for the rest of the party to hit just yet.

 With the spiders stuck in, their attacks become more careful and precise,